 Table of contents

 This is only one of many posts that discuss all the different components and parts that go into creating a book.
-We recommend further reading!
+I recommend further reading!

 What is a Heading?

 There are many different kinds of headings.
 You'll find them in blog posts, news articles, books, restaurant menus, and even in short stories.

 Essentially, a heading is a way to preview and organize the information to follow.
 It gives the reader an idea of what will come after the heading, even at a glance.

 Every book will have at least one heading: the book title.
 The title is the ultimate heading in a book.
 Most books also have other headings, known as chapter titles.
 Even if the chapter title is nothing more than a number, it's still considered a heading, meaning it tells the reader some useful information.

 For example, if I lost my place in a book, I could recall what chapter I was on to help me find my place.
 The chapter headings would help me do this.
 And while not every book has chapter headings, most of them do.